-- Current social distancing guidelines and ability to maintain this. - Dialogue with Church and or provider of the meeting space. - Availability and maximum capacity. - Sufficient locations within the meeting space for 'self-contained' groups to meet separately. - Reviewing Risk assessment identifying the hazards and control measures in place. - In using indoor spaces, remember to only use large and well-ventilated spaces. - Enhanced cleaning is in place before and after activities. - Access to hand washing and cleaning equipment. - Clear signage throughout the meeting space.
+- Current social distancing guidelines and ability to maintain this (the requirement for social distancing will end on the 22nd October). - Dialogue with Church and or provider of the meeting space. - Availability and maximum capacity. - Sufficient locations within the meeting space for 'self-contained' groups (until the 22nd October) to meet separately. - Reviewing Risk assessment identifying the hazards and control measures in place. - In using indoor spaces, remember to only use large and well-ventilated spaces. - Enhanced cleaning is in place before and after activities. - Access to hand washing and cleaning equipment. - Clear signage throughout the meeting space.

 - Does the maximum capacity for the meeting space impact on maximum group size?
-The maximum group size will need to be lowered if it is higher than the maximum capacity for the intended meeting space. - Is the normal meeting space the most appropriate setting/venue to run face-to-face socially distanced activities?
-Use of an alternative indoor meeting space or outdoor space should be considered.
-Consider the use of outdoor spaces where multiple groups could operate as separate groups at the same time. - Are there additional control measures put in place by the setting/venue that need to be added to the BB Covid-19 Ready Risk Assessment?
+The maximum group size will need to be lowered if it is higher than the maximum capacity for the intended meeting space.
+Capacities of meetings spaces will change on the 22nd October due to the removal of the social distancing requirement. - If the normal meeting space is not the most appropriate venue to run social distancing activities should you defer reopening until after the 22nd October when social distancing requirement are removed?
+Could you meet for outdoor activities until the 22nd October as larger groups can meet outdoors? - Are there additional control measures put in place by the setting/venue that need to be added to the BB Covid-19 Ready Risk Assessment?
 Request a copy of the risk assessment for your setting/venue and review this and incorporate control measures into your risk assessment. - How can you best use the space you have available?
-Consider how you allocate spaces to specific groups and how groups move around the meeting space - maintaining social distancing. - Is appropriate signage already in place to help maintain social distancing?
-Consider use of one-way systems and additional signage.
+Consider how you allocate spaces to specific groups and how groups move around the meeting space - maintaining social distancing until the 22nd October. - Is appropriate signage already in place to help maintain social distancing?
+Look at what is already in place in the premises and consider if your group needs to use a one-way systems and/or additional signage.